 How many steps are there at Palitana Jain Temple?

-The temples had grouped into tanks (enclosures), each with a central temple surrounded by smaller ones.
+The temples were grouped into tanks (enclosures), each with a central temple surrounded by smaller ones.
 The peak is 7,288 feet (2,221 m) high.
 Reaching it involves climbing 3,750 stone stairs.
 It adds an extraordinary experience to temples.

 Routes: